Morning back stiffness: why you wake up stiff and how to ease it

 How Gravity Stretching eases morning stiffness

-In the practice you suspend the body on soft lianas (ropes), and gravity - which usually presses you down - starts to gently lengthen the spine and let the whole back move freely.
+In the practice you suspend the body on soft lianas, and gravity - which usually presses you down - starts to gently lengthen the spine and let the whole back move freely.
 The discs get space, the stiff muscles and fascia get to slide again, and the back relearns its full easy range instead of the one frozen shape it wakes up in.
-There is nowhere to fall, the coach is right beside you, and you relax into it rather than strain.
+The lianas carry all of your weight, the coach is right beside you, and you relax into it rather than strain.

 We never push through pain.
 You come to the edge of the stiffness, breathe out through it, let the back soften, and ease back - and after a few rounds it moves freely on its own.
 Most people feel some relief already after the first session; the morning stiffness usually settles over sessions four to six, and around ten sessions hold it so it does not creep back.